cssat/county_dashboard/PURPOSE.md

 this is where you state how completing the project objective will impact that business need.*

-WombStat should be a resource where internet literate wombats can get basic wombat welfare information.
-It will both be a resource for educating wombats and - since it will be part of the POC site - it will expand POC's internet footprint so that interested wombats are likely to find POC (and WombStat) when searching the web.
+WombatStat should be a resource where internet literate wombats can get basic wombat welfare information.
+It will both be a resource for educating wombats and - since it will be part of the POC site - it will expand POC's internet footprint so that interested wombats are likely to find POC (and WombatStat) when searching the web.

 ## Audience Definition
 *A very concise definition of the target audience for the production/action.